 The Mathematics Department offers a wide range of courses, from developmental to advanced, that enable students to fulfill program requirements at Henry Ford College, to transfer with advanced standing into four-year degree programs, or to complete admission requirements for graduate degrees where the student’s undergraduate mathematical background is insufficient.

 For students who come to Henry Ford without the adequate preparation and skills to be successful in college-level mathematics, the Mathematics Department has a series of developmental offerings--both traditional and modular, flexibly-paced--that prepares them for success in more-advanced courses.
 For example, MATH-081 prepares students for MATH-131: Mathematics for the Modern World.
 In addition, the Learning Laboratory provides support for students who lack specific mathematics skills in their HFC courses.

 If a student’s career objective is a technical degree or certificate, there is a structured two-course sequence in Technical Mathematics (MATH-100 and MATH-103) that is designed to meet the mathematical needs of these specific programs.
 Related problem-solving activities are integrated throughout this sequence.
 In addition, specialty courses are available to students in the Pharmacy Technician program (MATH-101) or the Culinary Arts program (MATH-104).

 Future elementary education majors can satisfy their mathematics requirement at most institutions by completing MATH-121, MATH-221, and MATH-225.
 Students should consult the transfer guides to the four-year institutions of their choice for the appropriate courses.

-Students preparing for an undergraduate degree in business or for entry into an MBA program can elect MATH-153: Calculus for Business, Life and Social Sciences and MATH-141: Introduction to Statistics.
+Students preparing for an undergraduate degree in business can elect MATH-141: Introduction to Statistics.

 MATH-131: Mathematics for the Modern World provides students whose program or career goals do not require a specific mathematics course sequence the opportunity to develop quantitative literacy skills that will meet HFC requirements and requirements at many four-year institutions.
 Students should consult their program requirements and transfer guides prior to electing this class.